flowplug/category-theory-alife/README.md

-This python code provides the algorithm and some of the code to accomplish the artificial life modelling suggested in Andrew Digh's paper in the Digh-Greek-Literacy.pdf.
-The file digh_vocal.py uses the algoritm described in marnfix.pdf to simulate artificial humans speaking Greek.
+This python code provides the algorithm and some of the code to accomplish the artificial life modelling suggested in Andrew Digh's paper in the file Digh-Greek-Literacy.pdf.
+The file digh_vocal.py uses the algorithm described in marnfix.pdf to simulate artificial humans speaking Greek.
 The simulations do not include written Greek as Digh had hoped for.
 I am looking for collaborators who might extend the results presented to include written Greek, or also might have other uses for the code.
 The file simpleDigh.py is a simplified rendition